murimolda/rsschool-cv/cv.md

           backToTop();
         };
 ```
-*Solution of the Codewars task *
+*Solution of the Codewars task.*
-*Get the square of each of the digits of a user-entered number *
+*Get the square of each of the digits of a user-entered number*
-* as a string:*
+*as a string:*

 ```